C3VDv2 -- Colonoscopy 3D video dataset with enhanced realism: Background Summary

 \section{Background \& Summary}

 Colorectal cancer (CRC) is a significant public health concern, ranking as the second leading cause of cancer-related deaths in the United States \cite{siegel2025cancer}.
-Colonoscopy is the gold standard procedure for identifying and resecting precancerous lesions in the gastrointestinal tract \cite{rex2015}.
-The timely detection and removal of precancerous lesions through routine colonoscopy screening is estimated to reduce the CRC mortality rate by 53\%\cite{zauber2012colonoscopic}.
+Colonoscopy is the gold standard procedure for screening CRC in the gastrointestinal tract \cite{rex2015}.
+The timely detection and removal of precancerous lesions through routine colonoscopy screening is estimated to reduce the CRC mortality rate by 53\% \cite{zauber2012colonoscopic}.
 The protective value of screening colonoscopy depends on the operator’s ability to thoroughly inspect the full colon surface and identify all clinically relevant lesions.
 A meta-analysis of over 15,000 tandem colonoscopies revealed that approximately 26\% of adenomas go undetected \cite{zhao2019magnitude}.
-In a retrospective analysis, McGill et al. \cite{mcgill2021artificial} estimated that 19\% of the colon surface area typically remains unobserved during a colonoscopy, potentially leading to missed lesions.
+In a retrospective analysis, McGill et al. \cite{mcgill2021artificial} estimated that 19\% of the colon surface area typically remains unobserved during a colonoscopy, offering an explanation for a fraction of these missed lesions.

-3D computer vision algorithms, including Simultaneous Localization and Mapping (SLAM), Neural Radiance Fields (NeRFs), and 3D Gaussian Splatting, have been used to reconstruct the colon surface from colonoscopy videos \cite{ma2021rnnslam, chen2019a, batlle2023lightneus, bonilla2024gaussian}.
-Due to the enclosed nature of the colon, unobserved regions appear as `gaps’ in 3D reconstructions, which could highlight areas missed by clinicians \cite{ma2019}.
+3D computer vision algorithms, including Simultaneous Localization and Mapping (SLAM), have been used to reconstruct the colon surface from colonoscopy videos \cite{ma2021rnnslam, chen2019a}.
+Because of the enclosed, tubular anatomy of the colon, missed regions appear as `gaps' in 3D reconstructions, and these gaps can be flagged to help clinicians provide more complete examinations \cite{ma2019}.
 Real-time systems employing these techniques could assist navigation during colonoscopies and increase mucosal coverage.
-Furthermore, advanced quality metrics, like fractional coverage area, can better assess screening effectiveness.
-SLAM algorithms include submodules such as camera tracking \cite{rodriguez2022tracking, rau2023bimodal} and depth estimation \cite{recasens2021, batlle2022photometric}.
-These submodules also enable downstream applications such as anatomical landmark recognition \cite{taghiakbari2023automated}, using depth to improve lesion classification \cite{mahmood2018b}, polyp size estimation \cite{abdelrahim2022}, and augmented reality for training novice gastroenterologists \cite{mahmud2015computer}.
+Furthermore, advanced quality metrics derived from reconstructed topography, like fractional coverage area, can better assess screening effectiveness.